Swift-Squirrel/Docs/v0/Views/PageLayout.md

 ```

 ## Layout
-This is actualy our web layout.
+This is actually our web layout.
 You can refer to layout from Views which pin View content to Layout at the place where `\View()` is.

 *Layouts/Default.nut*